sui-foundation/sui-move-intro-course/unit-one/lessons/2_sui_project_structure.md

 `Move.toml` consists of three sections:

 - `[package]` Defines the name and version number of the package
-- `[dependencies]` Defines other packages that this package depends on, such as the Sui standard library.
-Other third-party dependencies should be added here as well
+- `[dependencies]` Defines other packages that this package depends on, such as the Sui standard library; other third-party dependencies should be added here as well
 - `[addresses]` Defines aliases for addresses in the package source code

 #### Sample `Move.toml` File